Vedas – The base of Indian culture

-Vedas are also called śruti (that which is heard), possibly because these were composed before 4000 BCE, well before the formulation of Sanskrit grammar, syntax and rules by Panini around 400 BCE.
+Importantly, Vedas are also called śruti (that which is heard), possibly because these were composed before 4000 BCE, well before the formulation of Sanskrit grammar, syntax and rules by Panini around 400 BCE when all transmission of knowledge was by ear and by rote.

 Each Veda is subdivided into,

-• Mantra or saṃhita (संहिता) part, this being a collection of hymns used in yagna or sacrifice.
+• Mantra or saṃhita (संहिता) – these are a collection of hymns used in yajña or sacrifice.

-• Brāhmaṇā (ब्राह्मण) part, where the procedures, meanings and commentaries of the mantra are detailed.
+• Brāhmaṇā (ब्राह्मण) – this is the part where the procedures, meanings and commentaries of the mantra are detailed.

-• Upaveda or Tantra (तन्त्र) – These form the bedrock of the scientific explanation of Brahman and techniques of transcending material state.
+• Upaveda or Tantra (तन्त्र) – this portion forms the bedrock of the scientific explanation of Brahman and techniques of transcending material state.
 Yoga comes under this aspect.
 However, books in tankrika are not generally regarded as part of Vedas anymore.

-1. Rig Veda– is the oldest extant vedic text.
-It is a collection of 1028 stanzas and 10600 verses organised into 10 mandalas or books/ chapters.
-Also, this Veda deals primarily with the origins of the universe, various Gods and ancient rituals and practices.
+Rig Veda is the oldest of all extant vedic text.
+Also, it is a collection of 1028 stanzas and 10600 verses organised into 10 mandalas or books/ chapters.
+Additionally, this Veda deals primarily with the origins of the universe, various deities and ancient rituals and practices.

-2. Yajur Veda– this Veda was composed much later than Rig Veda and has around 1875 shokas or verses.
-It contains detailed instructions for conducting yagna or sacrifice and is split into two major subgroups;
+Yajur Veda was composed much later than Rig Veda and has around 1875 shokas or verses.
+Additionally, it contains detailed instructions for conducting yajña or sacrifice and is split into two major subgroups;

 • Kṛṣṇa (dark) Yajur Veda – where saṃhita (hyms) are interspersed with Brāhmana (commentary).

-• Śukla (white) Yajur Veda – where saṃhita are kept discrete from the corresponding Brāhmana (commentary).
+• Śukla (white) Yajur Veda – here the saṃhita are kept discrete from the corresponding Brāhmana (commentary).

-1. Sāma Veda– consists of 1549 shokas or verses, almost all taken from Rig Veda.
-The Sāma Veda consists of;
+Sāma Veda consists of 1549 shokas or verses, almost all taken from Rig Veda.
+Additionally, Sāma Veda consists of;

 • Gāna (गान) – a set of 4 melody collections.

-1. Atharva Veda– consist of 760 shlokās or hymns out of which 160 are common with the Rig Veda.
+Atharva Veda consists of 760 shlokās or hymns out of which 160 are common with the Rig Veda.
 Composed primarily by Āngiras and Atharvān, it is a later Veda, composed between 900 BC and 1000 BC.
-It deals with rites, rituals and practices of the period, mainly marriage and cremation.
+Importantly, it deals with rites, rituals and practices of the period, mainly marriage and cremation.

 • What are the Vedas?
 Why are they important?